ChloeMorgana/Dissertation-Project/Docs/timelog.md

 ## Week 3

-* 10/10/2022 [3 hours] Looked at more papers, focussing more on deep learning
+* 10/10/2022 [6 hours] Looked at more papers, added to status report